Kacman62/MoonBeam-Midi-Keyboard/README.md

 https://blueprint.hackclub.com/projects/928

+# Update 11/11

+Huge thanks to Hack Club and the Blueprint program for assisting in this project.
+I have now received funding for the project and will be ordering parts.
+Expect future updates at the start of December

 # Known issues
 In settings, the note played is incorrect (going to wait for boards to arrive so I can assign keys different notes)